MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxrtstreamcreate.md

 A pointer to a location that receives a handle to the new ACXSTREAM Object.

-An *ACXSTREAM* Object that represents an audio stream created by a circuit.
-ACX objects are WDF object-like, i.e., the ACX driver interacts with them in the same way as WDF when creating, deleting, and interacting with them.
-For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects), and [Introduction to Framework Objects](/windows-hardware/drivers/wdf/introduction-to-framework-objects).

-The ACXSTREAM Object is the driver component that’s created to represent an audio stream, created by a circuit.
-The Stream is composed of a list of Elements created based on the parent Circuit’s Elements.
-An AcxStream aggregates zero or n AcxElements-like objects.
-By default, AcxElements are connected in the same order of assembly.
-An AcxStream is associated with only one ACX circuit.
-ACX supports two types of streams: basic ACX stream objects used by non-streaming circuits, and ACX RT stream objects used by streaming circuits.
+An ACXSTREAM Object that represents an audio stream created by a circuit.
+The stream is composed of a list of elements created based on the parent circuit’s elements.
+For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns